JongWasTaken/easympv/README.md

     - Custom color profiles can be [added by the user](https://github.com/JongWasTaken/easympv/wiki/Presets)
 - Automatic skipping of certain chapters (such as Openings/Endings)
 - [Quick toggles](https://github.com/JongWasTaken/easympv-installer/blob/d71bf546c9d12859bc383ab21f0114ae7fdb47c2/images/playback.png) for properties you don't have to touch often, such as `fps` or `aspect-ratio`, saving keybinds!
 - A more advanced reimplementation of `autoload.lua`, providing interactive playlist management
+    - This is currently very half-baked and will often break, see [Known Issues](#known-issues).
     - Please disable `autoload.lua` if you use it, otherwise this functionality will be disabled at runtime!
 - A reimplementation of `autosave.lua`
     - Please disable `autosave.lua` if you use it, otherwise this functionality will be disabled at runtime!